Geography (GEO) - Graduate Courses

 Seminar in Geography/Earth Science

 Investigation into various topics in geography or the earth sciences.
 Varying topics will be offered at intervals with a specific title assigned to each.
+This course is taught largely at an undergraduate level.
+Graduate students will have additional course requirements/expectations.
 Repeatable for credit - maximum six.
 Variable topics - check semester timetables.
 Prerequisite: two semesters of geography and/or earth science.
 Additional prerequisites may be required by the instructor.
 (Cross-listed with ESC/GEO; may only earn credit in one department.)
 Offered Occasionally.

 GEO 734 Cr.1-3